Nikon D3400 vs D5300: which is the better DSLR for beginners?

 Thanks to the internet, gone are the days when you would need to attend a formal class to learn everything about DSLRs.

-In here, we are going to compare these two remarkable DSLRs in hopes to find out which one is better in terms of their use and functionality.
+In here, we are going to compare these two remarkable DSLR cameras to help you learn which one is better in terms of their use and functionality.

 Nikon D3400 vs D5300: